Best offbeat places in Goa, India

 I truly loved just about everything about Ashiyana.
 The hearty, vegetarian buffet meals, the lush location, the community feeling that imbues the entire compound and of course the yoga.
 There are several yoga shalas throughout the property.
 The biggest, enclosed in mosquito netting and surrounded by rain forest, is where the drop-in classes take place.
 Most people go to the morning class at 8 am, before breakfast, and the afternoon class at 4 pm.

 Ashiyana also holds well-regarded yoga teacher training modules; and an on-site spa offers a wide range of treatments, including Ayurvedic treatments.
 You could easily book in here and not need to leave.
 Nor want to.
-Highly recommended.
+Highly recommended and another one of my favourite offbeat places in Goa.

 Interested in travelling to India for Yoga?
 Please read my Complete Guide to Yoga in India to have all of your questions answered.